arcosx/dotfiles/development-env/README.md

 Environment configuration in the absence of a healthy network environment.

-In fact, I do not need to wipe this shit.
+In fact, I do not need to eat this shit.

 ## Basic
 * [`proxy.sh`](./proxy.sh) Set Proxy.